joelong01/Bash-Wizard-UAP/README.md

 2. Parse the JSON, creating the Parameters, File Name, and Description
 2. Generate the Bash Scripts

-these feature is useful if you'd rather use a text editor to create your Parameters and the UI.
-Or if you have a default set of parameters that you typically use, you can save the JSON for them
+This feature is useful if you'd rather use a text editor to create your Parameters and the UI or if you have a default set of parameters that you typically use, you can save the JSON for them
 (File Open, Save, Save As are all context sensitive) and use it as a starting position.

 ## Optional Features